DysphoricUnicorn/CodingChallenges/readme.md

 want them to just sit on my hard drive once they are done. \<sarcasm>Microsoft should also have them sitting on their hard drives.
 \</sarcasm>

-If I spoiled a solution that I shouldn't have feel free to contact me at codechallenges(at)dysphoric.dev and I'll remove them asap.
+If I spoiled a solution that I shouldn't have feel free to contact me at codechallenges(at)dysphoric.dev and I'll remove it asap.